-Lastly, just a few short months ago (it seems like a few but it was May 2017) we spent a week touring the Low Country and visiting Savannah, GA (Number 3) and Charlestown (Number 1) and would go back in a minute.
+Lastly, just a few short months ago (it seems like a few, but it was May 2017), we spent a week touring the Low Country and visiting Savannah, GA (Number 3) and Charlestown (Number 1) and would go back in a minute.
 Loved both places a bunch.
 Click the Low Country link and see what we did while there.
-We can highly recommend just about every single place we went while we were there and we loved the food.
+We can highly recommend just about every single place we went to while we were there and we loved the food.

 Our favorite shore excursions

 - Touring Amalfi with Marcello in 2006

 - Touring Inverness with Ian in 2016

 - Touring Nice, Monaco and Eze with Sylvie in 2007

 - Touring the Panama Canal control room with Roberto in 2014

 - Touring Akaroa, NZ on our own in 2012 including a visit to a working sheep ranch